morphatic/isat-portfolio/teaching/capstones.md

 # Capstones and Student Research

 I am one of the most active capstone advisors in all of ISAT.
-In eleven years I have mentored:
+In twelve years I have mentored:

-* 34 Projects
+* 40 Projects
-* 62 Students
+* 75 Students
 * 2 Best Honors Theses
 * 1 ISAT Integration Award
 * 1 Best IA Thesis Award
-* 1 Successful business launched from capstone
+* 2 Successful businesses launched from capstone, one of which has received [national press coverage](http://wapo.st/2yJfMYV?tid=ss_mail&utm_term=.162ebd4f9771)
 * 1 NCUR publication
 * 1 Refereed journal publication
+* Over $100,000 in funding

-That's an average of 3 projects and 6 students per year.
+That's an average of over 3 projects and 6 students per year.
 The ISAT capstone project is my favorite part of the major.
 Although it consumes a considerable amount of time and energy, I truly enjoy the opportunity to work one-on-one with students and build things that can have a lasting impact.

 For example, the work I did over several years with several students on the UMatter2Us project has been incorporated into the [custom courseware](/teaching/courseware.md) that I use to teach all of my classes currently.